Shelby County Small Claims

 CDC TEMPORARY HALT IN EVICTIONS

 On September 1, 2020, the Centers for Disease Control (CDC) issued a Temporary Halt In Residential Evictions to Prevent the Further Spread of Covid-19 (hereinafter “Temporary Halt”).
 It is the determination of this court that unlike Governor Holcomb’s order which was a procedural bar that prevented even filing an eviction, this Temporary Halt is a defense to an eviction which requires a court to make factual determinations.
+This order has been extended by an Act of Congress until at least January 31, 2021.

 Therefore, eviction hearings will proceed so that the court may receive evidence to make a factual determination.
 Once a landlord has established a reason for eviction, it then becomes the burden of the tenant to establish a defense to the eviction.
 Being a “covered person” under the Temporary Halt is a defense to the eviction.